thomaswmellor-eng/open_deep_research/README.md

 MCP prompt:
 ```
-Use the `list_allowed_directories` tool to get the list of allowed directories, use the `list_directory` tool to get the list of files in the allowed directory, and use the `read_file` tool to read files in the allowed directory.
+CRITICAL: You MUST follow this EXACT sequence when using filesystem tools:

+1. FIRST: Call `list_allowed_directories` tool to discover allowed directories
+2. SECOND: Call `list_directory` tool on a specific directory from step 1 to see available files
+3. THIRD: Call `read_file` tool to read specific files found in step 2

+DO NOT call `list_directory` or `read_file` until you have first called `list_allowed_directories`.
+You must discover the allowed directories before attempting to browse or read files.
 ```

 MCP tools: